 Table of Contents

 SEO (Search Engine Optimization) keywords are the lifeblood of digital marketing, and they can make a substantial difference in your website’s online visibility.
 SEO keywords are topics, phrases or words that people search for repeatedly on the internet; they are the most popular terms people use when seeking specific information.
 Writers include focus keywords in their articles, because this draws in visitors who are searching for related content.
-A focus keyword is often used several times within a piece of content, triggering discovery in the search engine results, and lifting the site up in rankings.
-Although choosing a focus keyword for your website’s content may seem confusing at first, the process can be boiled down to a few logical steps.
+A legal SEO focus keyword is often used several times within a piece of content, triggering discovery in the search engine results, and lifting the site up in rankings.
+Although choosing a legal SEO focus keyword for your website’s content may seem confusing at first, the process can be boiled down to a few logical steps.

 SEO, Keywords, and Your Website

 Website owners want to investigate which keywords their potential customers are using to search for their product or service.
 To make a website “SEO optimized” means to find and use the most popular words that will attract potential customers.
 When researching the best keywords for your business, you can ask questions such as: